This page is about yarn and fiber.

 Silk – Mmmm sleek and soft.
 Largely used pure in finer yarns.
 Stronger than most of the soft fibers.

 Cashmere – From adorable goats.
 VERY very soft.
-But not durable at all.
+But not durable, and expensive.

-Nylon – A synthetic polymer, added to yarns and fiber to increase their durability and wear.
+Nylon – A synthetic polymer, added to yarns and fiber to increase their durability and wear for things like socks.

 There are many others, but those are the basics I work with.
 I’ll continue expand the full list as I use/include more fibers.
 If you have questions about these or others, please feel free to drop me a note at dan at gnomespunyarn.com